wrenpurcell/TKH-WebDev-Notes-Template/Phase1/w5-10-11--10-12/notes.md

 3. I learned how to nest a funciton inside a function

 👁️Two things I would like to know more about:
 1. I would like to know more about using function parameters
-2. I would like to know about
+2. I would like to know more using evals

 ✋One thing I'm having trouble understanding:
 1. I still having trouble understanding the logic of complex nesting